Debt Review Removal | 0410125038 | Free Application

 Can I apply for debt review removal if my debt review order was a consent order that was confirmed by the National Consumer Tribunal?

-No – The Tribunal order is similar to the Magistrates Court Order.
-You cannot apply for debt review removal if your debt review application was made an order of the court.
+Yes – The Tribunal order is similar to the Magistrates Court Order.
+You can apply for debt review removal if your debt review application was made an order of the court.

 Please ensure you contact your debt counsellor before you apply for debt review removal and find out if the court order was indeed granted.
 We also advise that you request your debt counsellor to provide you with the following documents.